-(,int) (+,int) (-,int) (/,int) others 46.2% 33.5% 9.1% 7.1% 4.1% vocoder specification consists of appr.
+The vocoder is assumed to be part of a mobile phone baseband platform using a Motorola ColdFire processor as the CPU.
+The vocoder specification consists of appr.
 13,000 lines of code.
 It encodes and decodes a frame of speech every 20 ms. For a testbench that excercises the design with 163 frames, this translates to a total timing constraint of 3.26 s.